MicrosoftDocs/win32/desktop-src/DirectShow/czech-republic.md

 ---
-Description: 'For an explanation of the following tables, see Tables and Assignments.' ms.assetid: '6bbef2a3-7104-4b5f-8381-0a89751e572b'
+Description: For an explanation of the following tables, see Tables and Assignments. ms.assetid: 6bbef2a3-7104-4b5f-8381-0a89751e572b
 title: Czech Republic
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Czech Republic